 In addition to the actual codes, the code development process brings together building professionals on a regular basis.
 It provides an international forum for discussion and deliberation about building design, construction methods, safety, performance requirements, technological advances and innovative products.

-Primarily, code enforcement falls into two areas of responsibility.
+Primarily, hazardous materials code compliance falls into two areas of responsibility.
 First are the Building Inspectors - local government Building Officials who review design plans; inspect construction work and issue building and occupancy permits.
 Once the building is completed and occupied, Fire Inspectors visit each building annually to verify that required Life Safety systems – including Hazardous Material Emergency Alarm Systems - are maintained according to the provisions of the original Building Permit(s) and Certificate(s) of Occupancy.

 Ino-Tek and the Inspection Community

 Ino-Tek maintains strong working relationships with Code Officials around the country.
 When hazardous materials are involved, our Proactive Compliance approach and code expertise helps ensure your project is approved on schedule.
 Our educational outreach programs and code development involvement affords us the opportunity to develop trusted relationships with local code–enforcing authorities.
 Community inspectors across the country trust Ino-Tek designs, installation, and service when dealing with hazardous materials.

 Additionally, Ino-Tek’s unique understanding of Hazardous Material Emergency Alarms systems and the portions of the building and fire codes dealing with hazardous materials have helped owners implement cost-effective safety solutions that drastically reduce construction costs by applying creative solutions to building classification issues.
 In some cases, Ino-Tek has worked directly with the AHJ to develop and propose “equivalencies” required when requesting “alternative installations or modifications” where certain requirements might be impractical or when new processes, technologies or materials have not yet been recognized by the codes.